Published 15/04/2025, Edited 29/04/2025

 With capability to align with educational and/or employment pathways

-With options including high density developments, low density developments, 15 minute cities, urban, suburban and regional developments accommodating options for shared accommodation and individual residence, local permaculture, etc
+With options including high density developments, low density developments, 15 minute cities, urban, suburban, regional developments as well as developments in Indigenous communities accommodating options for shared accommodation and individual residence, local permaculture, etc

 Consolidating several or all super funds into a sovereign wealth fund which the people can use to contribute to and/or accelerate the construction of their public, social and community housing or their own private dwelling.
 The government could also use this as a central planning mechanism, but if it does it should be a considerably small proportion for limited projects until there is a track record of success (Remember the housing insulation scheme?
 We could've done it then!)